prakash2407/QA-automation/README.md

 # QA-automation
-Automation of flex tech web website
+Automation of Flex tech web website
+The website is based on a monthly subscription.